NicoleKap89/Project-IR/README.md

 ### Notes:
 A link to our project on Google Cloud Storage -

-The external IP address of a VM: http://34.173.147.179:8080 you can access our search engine by activating it at /search?query=YOUR_QUERY.
+The external IP address of a VM: http://34.41.43.34:8080 you can access our search engine by activating it at /search?query=YOUR_QUERY.
 Contact us via email for access to the virtual machine (:

-Nicole Kaplan - nicoleka@post.bgu.ac.il , Ayelet Hashahar Cohen - ayelethc@post.bgu.ac.il
+Nicole Kaplan - nicoleka@post.bgu.ac.il , Ayelet Hashahar Cohen - ayelethc@post.bgu.ac.il,  tzuf Lahan - lahantz1234@post.bgu.ac.il